sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/audit.rst

         audit:
             force: false

-It is also possible to configure an entity audit with the attribute `audit` in `services.xml`.
+It is also possible to configure an entity audit with the attribute `audit` in `admin.xml`.
 For instance :

 .. code-block:: xml